saitama-op/currency-converter/README.md

 # Currency Converter CLI Tool (Go)

-A command-line tool written in Go that converts one currency to another using live exchange rates from [exchangerate.host](https://exchangerate.host).
+A command-line tool written in Go that converts one currency to another using live exchange rates from [exchangerate.host](https://exchangerate.host). **Note:** As of now, exchangerate.host requires an API key (free plan available).

 ---